Dog Friendly Castles In Mid-Wales

 Bronllys Castle

-The resilient stone tower of Bronllys Castle bears witness to its tumultuous past.
-Originally established as a simple 'motte-and-bailey' castle in the late 11th or early 12th century, the castle's surviving stone tower was constructed during the 13th century.
-Today, visitors can explore the tower's three floors, offering panoramic views from the highest levels, providing a glimpse of the site's strategic significance.
+Today, visitors can explore the tower's three floors, and gaze out at the view from its highest levels.
 Situated in the contested Marches border region, Bronllys Castle exchanged hands numerous times between the English and Welsh throughout the centuries.

 In response to the uprising led by Owain Glyndŵr in the early 15th century, the castle underwent repairs, fortifying its defences against the challenges of the time.
 However, despite these efforts, it eventually fell into ruin.
-Besides the tower, the remnants of walls and the deep fossae, or dry moat, still stand as reminders of Bronllys Castle's eventful history.
+Besides the tower, the remnants of walls and the deep fossae, or dry moat, it still stands as reminders of Bronllys Castle's eventful history.

 You and your dog can explore the expansive countryside surrounding this castle as well as the ruins within.